rsdoiel/ws/README.md

 *ws* supports basic _http_ and _https_ (via TLS) protocols.
 It does not support _SPDY_ or _http2_ protocols.
 It doesn not support PHP, Perl, Python, etc. It is a static content webserver.

-It is important to remember that it serves *ALL* files in the designated document root.
-This includes dot files and directories.
-This is a different behavior from your standard configuration Apache.

 # USAGE

 ## http support